Rudy-Code/forest/README.md

 - 1.1.3
   - Fixed link svg in mobile menu
   - Changed alt in img

+## Special thanks to

+- **David**: For his help with color testing and ensuring the linguistic accuracy of the texts.
+- **Kacper**: For helping to identify and fix errors on the site.
+- **Anna**: For providing valuable visual evaluation of the entire site.

+I would like to express my sincere gratitude for your contribution and support throughout the project.
+Your expertise and efforts greatly helped in the development of the website.
+Thank you!

 ## Credits

 The task to be completed and the mockup of the page is from the MMC SCHOOL course: [Kurs Tworzenia Stron WWW cz.
 4](https://mmcschool.teachable.com/p/kurs-tworzenia-stron-www-cz-4)